gbto/infra/lambda-functions/cloudwatch-scheduled-docker-lambda/README.md

 # Example of lambda/cloudwatch/s3 deployment with terraform

-This folder contains terraform files developed for learning purposes. <br>
+This folder contains terraform files developed for learning purposes.

 Currently, it includes terraform code that creates the AWS resources necessary to create a Lambda function sending messages to a S3 bucket.
-The Lambda is triggered by a scheduled CloudWatch event configured to a 1 minute frequency and will send logs to CloudWatch console. <br>
+The Lambda is triggered by a scheduled CloudWatch event configured to a 1 minute frequency and will send logs to CloudWatch console.

-Rather than running a zipped Python script, the lambda is containerized in an imaged, pushed to AWS Elastic Container Registry. <br>
+Rather than running a zipped Python script, the lambda is containerized in an imaged, pushed to AWS Elastic Container Registry.

 In addition to S3, CloudWatch and Lambda instances, should be created IAM role and policies to enable the Lambda function to: